Lisa Kudrow and Courteney Cox reunite on the premiere of Shining Vale

 Lisa Kudrow and Courteney Cox reunited on the red carpet for the February 28 premiere of Cox’s new Starz show Shining Vale.
 Previously on Sunday, Kudrow surprised fans by paying tribute to the classic 1997 comedy Romy And Michele’s High School Reunion with her bestie Mira Sorvino, who also stars in Cox’s horror series.

 In an interview with ET, the Scream star revealed that Kudrow had avoided watching the show because “Lisa is scared of everything,” and added, “Lisa is scared of everything.”
 Courteney went on to say, “She’s never seen Scream, but she’s seen this show, though she didn’t watch much of it because she’s terrified of it.
 But I believe she will perform better this time.”
-Despite the fact that Kudrow avoids everything,
+Despite her aversion to horror, Kudrow has been vocal in her support for her BFF’s upcoming show, and she even appeared on the red carpet for the series premiere.

 Download BOL News App for latest news